rashmiwomensclinic/rashmiwomensclinic.github.io/_posts/2025-06-08-contraceptive-services.md

 * Temporary methods like pills, injections, intrauterine devices (IUDs), and condoms

-* Long-term and permanent options, including implants and sterilization procedures
+* Permanent options such as sterilization procedures

 * Guidance on natural family planning and fertility awareness